Spring Garden Revival

 Contact Marblehead's Department of Public Works for Hedge Trimming Debris & Brush Disposal

-Proper disposal of hedge trimmings and brush in Marblehead is essential for environmental compliance and community cleanliness.
-The town provides seasonal yard waste collection from April-November, requiring residents to bundle branches in 4-foot lengths and keep bundles under 50 pounds.
-All yard waste must be placed in biodegradable paper bags or left loose for collection—plastic bags are strictly prohibited per the Massachusetts Department of Environmental Protection.
-For large hedge renovation projects, the Transfer Station accepts bulk organic debris, but a resident permit or sticker is required, and fees may apply.
-Separate organic hedge clippings from inorganic materials such as wire, plant ties, or plastic containers.
-Never deposit trimmings in streets, gutters, or storm drains, as this violates MS4 stormwater regulations.
-For more information, contact:
+Proper disposal of hedge trimmings and brush is essential for environmental compliance and community cleanliness in Marblehead.
+Seasonal yard waste collection typically runs from April through November, requiring residents to bundle branches in 4-foot lengths, with each bundle not exceeding 50 pounds.
+Only biodegradable paper bags or loose piles are accepted—plastic bags are strictly prohibited in accordance with the Massachusetts Department of Environmental Protection.
+For larger hedge renovation projects, the Transfer Station accepts bulk yard waste, but resident permits or stickers may be required, and fees may apply.
+Material separation is important: organic hedge clippings should be kept apart from inorganic debris such as wire, plant ties, or plastic containers.
+Never place trimmings in streets, gutters, or storm drains, as this violates MS4 stormwater regulations and local ordinances.
+For up-to-date collection schedules and disposal guidelines, contact:

 Marblehead Department of Public Works